CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 .. code-block:: R
 	as.integer()

-Locgial - TRUE or FALSE
+Logical - TRUE or FALSE

 .. code-block:: R
 	as.factor()